Sebastian Conran: Academic career

-From 1995-98 Sebastian Conran was visiting lecture in the Furniture department of London's Royal College of Art.
-From 2008-12 he was Visiting Professor in the Innovation faculty of University of the Arts London and from 2011-17 was Designer in Residence in the Engineering faculty of the University of Sheffield.
+From 1995 to 1998 Sebastian Conran was visiting lecture in the Furniture department of London's Royal College of Art.
+From 2008 to 2012 he was visiting professor in the Innovation faculty of University of the Arts London and from 2011 to 2017 was Designer in Residence in the Engineering faculty of the University of Sheffield.
 In 2017 he was appointed Visiting Professor of Design and Innovation at Bristol Robotics Laboratory.

 Academic awards

 Sebastian Conran has been awarded the following academic honours: